10 to the 23 AI logo

 Emergence foresight

 Emergence foresight is the capacity to reason about what a system might become, not just what it currently is.
-As consequential AI systems scale, the risks that matter most are often not the ones visible during development.
-Governing for the capability horizon, not just the current deployment state, is what emergence foresight requires in practice.
+Governing for the capability horizon — not just the current deployment state — is what distinguishes genuine AI safety leadership from point-in-time compliance.

 Emergent AI safety

 Safety itself can be treated as an emergent property of the broader sociotechnical system, not a fixed specification applied to the model.
-It has to be cultivated across technical architecture, organizational design, human-AI teaming, and institutional governance simultaneously.
-Emergent AI safety is the governing frame that makes that cultivation possible as a leadership discipline.
+It must be cultivated across technical architecture, organizational design, human-AI teaming, and institutional governance simultaneously.

 My background is not conventional.
 That is precisely the point.